 Special requirements

-To earn a Bachelor of Arts in International Studies, students must complete 120 course credits, at least 36of which must be in the major, with a minimum GPA of 2.25.
+To earn a Bachelor of Arts in International Studies, students must complete 120 course credits, at least 30 of which must be in the major, with a minimum GPA of 2.25.
 Students must take at least 21 credits total of upper-level (300- or 400-level) courses within the major, with a minimum of nine credits at the upper level earned at VCU (not through transfer credit).
 The focus of a degree in international studies is interdisciplinary and should reflect a well-rounded mix of courses completed in a variety of disciplines (e.g. ANTH, HIST, POLI, SOCY, WRLD and foreign language).

 International studies majors are encouraged to complete the course requirements for a minor that will broaden their international studies perspectives.
 Minor options are varied and may be chosen from a broad range of subject areas.
 Students also may want to consider a second major.
 Advisers will work with students to explore the benefits of a double major and a minor.